Case Interview for Non-Native English Speakers: Bilingual Offices, Vocabulary, and Clarity (2026)

 ProfitabilityRevenue minus total costs"The profitability issue stems from rising variable costs"

-Market shareClient revenue / total market revenue"The client has 15% market share in this segment"
+Market shareClient sales divided by market sales on the same revenue, unit, or user basis"The client has 15% revenue share in this segment"

 Unit economicsRevenue and cost per single unit sold"The unit economics deteriorated when volume fell below breakeven"